 The device is characterized for operation over the entire industrial temperature range of -40°C to 85°C and is available in a very-small 88-pin 9x9mm WQFN package.

-The DAC3482 very low power, small size, superior crosstalk, high dynamic range and features are an ideal fit for today's communication systems.
+The DAC3484 very low power, small size, superior crosstalk, high dynamic range and features are an ideal fit for systems with multiple transmit channels.